Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Related Work

-To summarize, an automated approach is required to determine sleep stages.
-It should choose features that effectively extract all pertinent information from the signals, capturing the complex dynamics intrinsic to these features.
-Furthermore, the method must be computationally efficient and versatile enough to classify different stages across multiple datasets or varying patterns.
+In summary, an automated approach is required to accurately determine sleep stages with features that effectively extract all pertinent information from the signals and capture the complex dynamics of these features.
+Furthermore, the method should be computationally efficient for accurately classifying sleep stages across multiple datasets.